Sporveien

 Sporveien Oslo AS is a municipally owned public transport operator in Oslo, Norway.
-It operates the trackage and maintains the stock of the Oslo Metro and Oslo Tramway, as well as owning eight operating subsidiaries.
-In 2005, its 2,365 employees transported 160 million passengers 710 million kilometers, and since 2008 it has operated on contract with the public transport authority Ruter.
+It operates the trackage and maintains the stock of the Oslo Metro and Oslo Tramway.
+In 2022, its 3,306 employees transported 217 million passengers.
+Since 2008 it has operated on contract with the public transport authority Ruter.

 Operation

 Sporveien is itself responsible for the rail infrastructure in Oslo.
 The Oslo Metro is operated by the subsidiary Sporveien T-banen while the Oslo Tramway is operated by the subsidiary Sporveien Trikken.
-Some of the city buses are operated by the subsidiaries Sporveisbussene and UniBuss, though these are subject to public service obligation contracts with Ruter.
+Some of the city buses are operated by Unibuss, though these are subject to public service obligation contracts with Ruter.